Best big cities to live in America

 - Median household income: $55,279

-Atlanta has great cuisine and civil rights history, and it’s home to big employers like CNN and Coca-Cola.
+Atlanta has great cuisine and civil rights history, and it's home to big employers like CNN and Coca-Cola.
 Atlanta proudly celebrates its music culture, while Atlanta United FC has some of the most raucous fans in Major League Soccer.
-Grady High School is a notable city high school, with its high participation in AP classes.
+Midtown High School, formerly known as Grady High School, is a notable school, with its high participation in AP classes.

 #19.
 St. Petersburg, Florida